MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

         sheetResults.push({ accountResult: accountResult, sheetName: sheetName });
     }

-    // The .replace function removes the u2003 character that toLocaleString adds
+    // Gets a time stamp.
+The .replace function removes the u2003 character that
-    // to the date string.
+    // toLocaleString() adds to the date string.

     const dateTimeStr = new Date().toLocaleString(DATETIME_CULTURE, { timeZone: DATETIME_TIMEZONE }).replace(/\u200e/g, '');

+    // Create the spreadsheet file.

     const spreadsheetName = `${SPREADSHEET_PREFIX} ${dateTimeStr}`;

     const spreadsheetId = createFileIfNotExists(spreadsheetName, true);

+    // Adds a sheet for each account to the spreadsheet.

     const createSheetsResponse = createSheets(spreadsheetId, sheetResults.map(x => x.sheetName));

     // Get the original accounts list, so the script can